 Where any payments made to the Municipality is later dishonoured by the bank, the Municipality may levy such costs and administration fees against an account of the defaulting debtor in terms of the Municipality's tariff provisions.
-The Chief Financial Officer may, in his discretion, require a regular defaulter to pay by cash only.
+The municipality will require a regular defaulter to pay by cash only.